walmartlabs/thorax/README.md

 ### child *child (instance)*

-Triggered on a view every time a child view is appened into the view with the `view` helper.
+Triggered on a view every time a child view is appended into the view with the `view` helper.

 ### ready *ready (options)*